 - If you can, increase the number of office hours and hold them online at varying times of day to accommodate students.

-- Move live class sessions to Zoom and, when possible, use the time for discussion, Q&A, small group problem solving and other types of interaction, rather than solely lecturing.
+- Move in-person class sessions to Zoom and, when possible, use the time for discussion, Q&A, small group problem solving and other types of interaction, rather than solely lecturing.
 Use Zoom’s breakout rooms, chat, polling, reactions, and other interactive tools.
 Turn on captioning and (if feasible) record the class for later viewing.

 - Record short videos (5-7 min) explaining more difficult content, if possible, instead of giving entire lectures.
 Posting slides can sometimes be enough.
-Ask students to review the materials before the live class sessions.
+Ask students to review the materials before the next class sessions.

 - Adjust existing assignments so they can be completed online, or replace with alternative assignments.